DIY or Professional: Navigating Dishwasher Repair in Arizona

 5. Oven Light Doesn't Work

 Before resorting to professional fixes, ensure the bulb is properly screwed in and check the wiring connecting the socket.
+A damaged or faulty connecting wire could also be the reason the interior light is not working and may require professional attention.
 Taking time to examine these basic light features might save you an unnecessary service call.

 6. Oven Makes Loud Noises